-&lt;sup>9 Includes MD i-Pathways proxy contact hours using the Clock Time Model.
+&lt;sup>8 Includes MD i-Pathways proxy contact hours using the Clock Time Model.

-The term "stop out" refers to a student withdrawing temporarily from a program and then returning at a later date to complete instructional goals.
+&lt;sup>9 The term "stop out" refers to a student withdrawing temporarily from a program and then returning at a later date to complete instructional goals.

-&lt;sup>11 WIOA Title II Adult Education Service Providers must also report on Measurable Skill Gains to meet federal reporting requirements.
+&lt;sup>10 WIOA Title II Adult Education Service Providers must also report on Measurable Skill Gains to meet federal reporting requirements.
 However, Title II providers do not have the same flexibility and options on how Measurable Skill Gains are measured.